Azumanga Daioh: Production

 The series title has no particular significance to the story.
 "Azumanga" is a portmanteau of the author's name "Azuma" and "manga", while "Daioh" comes from the magazine in which it was originally published, Dengeki Daioh.
 In the anime, "daioh" is mentioned during the next episode previews, used in context with the meaning "great king".

 "Azumanga" is also used as a general term for Kiyohiko Azuma's other comics and illustrations.
 Two previous collections of Azuma's works, including official tie-in comics of Pioneer animations, were published as Azumanga and Azumanga 2 in 1998 and 2001, respectively.
-Azumanga was later republished in a reduced-size edition called Azumanga Recycle.
+Azumanga Daioh was later republished in a reduced-size edition called Azumanga Recycle.